 - Send emails to your business’s customers, clients, and contacts.

-- Write official letters from your business.
+- Word processing, such as writing official letters from your business.

 - Graphic design type work and video editing as part of promotional work for your company.